canonn-science/Canonn-Discord/Useful-Links/geology.md

      A) Fumarole (strictly smokey phenomenon)
      B) Geyser (has nodes that spew liquid and nodes that spew jets of gas)
      C) Lava Spout (the so-called “campfires” that spew glowing lava)
-3) If the new site does not conform to a known phenomenon, then it should be reported as “Unknown” or “Undetermined” with the following form https://report.canonn.technology/(edited)
+3) If the new site does not conform to a known phenomenon, then it should be reported as “Unknown” or “Undetermined” with the following form <https://canonn.fyi/report>
-Salute
-7